fbmore/SketchToPortfolio/README.md

 This plugin is intended to help you upload images to Free&Willing faster.
 A Free&Willing account is necessary.

 # Special Thanks
-A huge thank you to Thierry Charbonnel (@thierryc) for helping the Sketch plugin boilerplate!
+A huge thank you to Thierry Charbonnel (@thierryc) for the Sketch plugin boilerplate!